 While we had the ceiling torn out we also upgraded the lighting.
 We added 10 can lights in a grid pattern around the room.
 We removed the original ceiling fan and centered the new chandelier over the table.
 We also installed these two pendant shades over the island and added a lantern over the sink.

 Hope you enjoyed the kitchen makeover preview.
 The total project cost was about $4000 not including the new refrigerator and oven.
 I bought those at the Sears Outlet for $2500 total.
 The ceiling tiles are from Amazon (affiliate link) The pendant lights and the lantern came from Overstock.
 The Capiz shell chandelier came from West Elm.
-The bar stools came from Southeastern Salvage.
+The bar stools came from World Market.
 If you would like to makeover your kitchen, we would love to talk to you.
 You can check out our Cabinet Painting page on our website or you can schedule a consultation by contacting us by filling out the form below or calling us at 615-500-1517.